Mineola station (LIRR)

 The Mineola Intermodal Center is an intermodal center and transportation hub in the Village of Mineola, in Nassau County, New York, United States.
 It contains the Mineola Long Island Rail Road station – one of the railroad's busiest stations – in addition to one of the Nassau Inter-County Express (NICE) bus system's main hubs, located adjacent to the southern train platform.

-The Mineola station was the eighth-busiest station on the Long Island Rail Road as of 2006, in terms of weekday boardings, with 10,348 boardings per day; all trains on the Main Line (Port Jefferson & Ronkonkoma Branches) and Oyster Bay Branch run through the station, as well as a few trains on the Montauk Branch.
+The Mineola station was the eighth-busiest station on the Long Island Rail Road as of 2014, in terms of weekday boardings, with 13,085 boardings per day; all trains on the Main Line (Port Jefferson and Ronkonkoma Branches) and Oyster Bay Branch run through the station, as well as a few trains on the Montauk Branch.